Wilcolab/Anythink-Market-me6mo/readme.md

 8. Start the development server by running the following command ```bash yarn start```
 9. To check if the frontend is working point your browser to `http://localhost:3001/register` and create a new user

 Congratulations!
-You have successfully setup the tools that you will need to work with this project.
+You have successfully set up the tools that you will need to work with this project.